jdittrich/Office-QDA-TagTree/index.md

 > #fun #analysis

-You can also put other text in it:
+Other text in comments with the #hashtags works, too:

 > #fun #analysis Note to self: Is fun the right code here?
 I think we might want to discuss its definition.